Dating coach: Technique

 Dating coaches offer a wide range of services, such as electronic books and newsletters, personal coaching, small group seminars, and weekend workshops.
 One-on-one coaching can involve counselling and in-the-field coaching, which can involve practising flirting or going out with a coach of the sex the client is attracted to on a mock date and being critiqued throughout the date.
 They are distinct from matchmakers because they coach people on finding their own dates whereas matchmakers arrange dates for their clients.
 Coaching styles and programmes differ from provider to provider, and may include advice on the art of conversation, pickup lines, how to dress, appropriate forms of touch, the science of love, and anything else that may improve dating prospects.
 Others provide guidance on how to date multiple people simultaneously, without getting caught.
 Common elements of dating coaches' tips include the need to decide what you are looking for and remain positive.

-Some dating coaches specialise in helping with online dating.
+Some dating coaches specialize in helping with online dating.
+Many coaches promote and monetize their activity on social networks, and offer to manage their clients' social profiles.
+Dating coaches may also be relationship coaches, helping their clients escalate a relationship up to an official marriage.